There have been fourteen Pottery Mechanics Institute Trustees over the past 34 years.

-The current trustees have, between us, over 150 years of experience in the UK Ceramics sector.
-With our significant expertise in ceramics manufacturing, research, education and training across a range of industries, we are really excited to be able to help those trying to join, advance within UK Ceramics or add to the knowledge and expertise in this essential wealth-creating sector.
+With our significant expertise in raw materials, processing, ceramics manufacturing, research, education and training across a range of sectors, we are really excited to be able to help those trying to join, advance within UK Ceramics or add to the knowledge and expertise in this essential wealth-creating sector.

 Brian Standbridge